-Marler Clark E. coli Attorneys represent three people sickened in this outbreak, including one child that developed acute kidney failure.
+Marler Clark E. coli Attorneys represented three people sickened in this outbreak, including one child that developed acute kidney failure.

-Seattle King County Public Health is investigating a cluster of five E. coli infections caused by Shiga-toxin producing E. coli (also called STEC) associated with Matador restaurant in Ballard.
+Seattle King County Public Health investigated a cluster of five E. coli infections caused by Shiga-toxin producing E. coli (also called STEC) associated with Matador restaurant in Ballard.
 Four people ate on 8/14 and one person ate on 8/22.
 Public Health received the first report of illness on 8/22/16 and the most recent case was reported on 9/6/16.
 All the people developed symptoms including diarrhea and abdominal cramps.
 Four people developed bloody diarrhea.
-Three people had been hospitalized with one person developing a type of kidney injury called hemolytic uremic syndrome (HUS).
+Three people were hospitalized with one person developing a type of kidney injury called hemolytic uremic syndrome (HUS).
 All five people have recovered.

-Laboratory testing (molecular fingerprinting) has determined that all five people have the same strain of STEC bacteria.
-Our investigation is in progress but due to food processing equipment cleaning and the possibility of cross contamination that were observed during an inspection by our Environmental Health team, Public Health has temporarily suspended Matador’s food business permit to allow time for thorough cleaning and sanitizing.
-The restaurant is working cooperatively with Public Health.
+Laboratory testing (molecular fingerprinting) determined that all five people had the same strain of STEC bacteria.
+The investigation is in progress but due to food processing equipment cleaning and the possibility of cross contamination that were observed during an inspection by the Environmental Health team, Public Health temporarily suspended Matador’s food business permit to allow time for thorough cleaning and sanitizing.
+The restaurant worked cooperatively with Public Health.

 Update from King County:

-In addition to the 5 known ill people described in our original update on Friday 9/9 who ate at Matador, we are aware of 5 other people who became ill with the same strain of E. coli as the people who ate at Matador.
+In addition to the 5 known ill people described in the original update on Friday 9/9 who ate at Matador, 5 additional people became ill with the same strain of E. coli as the people who ate at Matador.

-We are aware of 2 other Washington state residents (who are not King County residents) and 3 out-of -state residents who are positive for E. coli with the same strain of E. coli as the King County cases we previously reported on.
+We are aware of 2 other Washington state residents (who are not King County residents) and 3 out-of-state residents who tested positive for E. coli with the same strain of E. coli as the King County cases that were previously reported on.
 Investigation of those cases is ongoing by their respective health departments.
-We just became aware that one of the out-of-state cases had a meal at the Matador restaurant in Ballard during the exposure period.
+One of the out-of-state cases had a meal at the Matador restaurant in Ballard during the exposure period.
 Links to Matador have not been identified among the other out-of-county cases.
-We are not aware of links to restaurants other than Matador at this time.

 The genetic fingerprint or “PFGE” is similar across all these cases.
-This particular E. coli strain has not been seen before in Washington state.
+This particular E. coli strain has not been seen in Washington state before.
 August 22nd is the last known meal date for people who we know got sick after eating at Matador.
-Therefore, it is unlikely that the outbreak is continuing, though it is possible that public health authorities will continue to find people who became sick later in August or early September.

 Restaurant inspection findings: As soon as we were able to determine that there was a link to Matador restaurant, we inspected and suspended the permit to operate.
 We found that there was the potential for cross contamination based on inadequate cleaning of the food processing machines (e.g. food processor) and there was inadequate cleaning of some produce.
 We do not know if either of these contributed to the outbreak.